Safety and Security

-Freshman resident students are not permitted to have automobiles on campus or within the city of Newport during the academic year (September-May).
-Violating this policy will result in ticketing and towing.
-Freshmen must complete two semesters at any institute of higher education before a vehicle is authorized.
-It is never based on the number of college credits a student has when entering the freshman year.
+First-year resident students are not permitted to have vehicles, motor scooters or other motor-driven cycles on campus or within the city of Newport, except for electric motorized bicycles that may be propelled by human power or electric motor power, or both.
+Violations will result in ticketing and towing.
+Students must complete two semesters at any institution of higher education before a vehicle is authorized.

-Upper-class resident students are assigned parking in an authorized area on campus.
-Automobiles may not be used for any reason for on-campus transportation from 7 a.m. to 7 p.m.
-Monday through Thursday and from 7 a.m. to 5 p.m.
-Friday.
-This includes all campus parking lots (other than the one assigned) and Newport city streets adjacent to the University (see below for additional information).
+All resident students must register their vehicles and are assigned parking on campus.
+Vehicles may not be used for on-campus transportation from 7 a.m. to 5 p.m.
+Monday through Friday.
+This includes all campus parking lots (other than the one assigned) and city streets adjacent to the University.

 Only the Office of Safety and Security may authorize an exception to this policy.
 If an exception is granted, the student is responsible to get the name and badge number of the officer granting permission.